kangmiftah/base-nextjs-v12-ts/README.md

 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+Open [http://admin.localhost:3000](http://admin.localhost:3000) with your browser to see the result.

 Open [http://localhost:3000/api-docs](http://localhost:3000/api-docs) with your browser to see the SwaggerUI documentation API.